zephraph/notes/Projects/procedure.md

 #### 1. Constrains and readability

 Procedure provides a finite set of operations each of which communicates a certain type of interaction.
-I've been thinking a lot recently about code as communication and this library is an
+I've been thinking a lot recently about code as communication and this library is in a way an extension of that idea.
+Constraining the vocabulary means that the intent is clearer at a glance.

 #### 2. Uniform handling of sync and async functionality